reactorlabs/RBenchmarking/README.md

 # Setup
 To setup the repository for running the benchmarks just run: `Setup/setup.sh`

+# Update
+To update the repository (including the benchmarks and implementations) run: `Setup/update.sh`

 # Benchmarks
 We use a harness for benchmarking complying with the format of the [are-we-fast suite](https://github.com/smarr/are-we-fast-yet).